allrod5/reward-app/README.md

 **rank endpoint**: This endpoint captures a GET request to  <http://localhost:3000/rank> and returns a JSON array of costumers and their scores in decrescent order of their scores.
 Note that the order of costumers with the same score is arbitrary.

-**invite endpoint**: This endpoint captures a POST request to <http://localhost:3000/invite/:inviter/:invited>, where `:inviter` and `invited` are the ids of, respectively, the inviting costumer and the invited one; and returns a message "Invite received!" if the invite was successfully processed.
+**invite endpoint**: This endpoint captures a POST request to <http://localhost:3000/invite/:inviter/:invited>, where `:inviter` and `:invited` are the ids of, respectively, the inviting costumer and the invited one; and returns a message "Invite received!" if the invite was successfully processed.

 ## How it works